TGCT is a rare condition that can be difficult to live with and frustrating to treat

 complications11,12

-Because of the locally aggressive and recurrent nature of TGCT, multiple surgeries may be
+Because of the locally aggressive and recurrent nature of TGCT, which may lead to functional limitations and a severe decline

 Learn how to identify potential TURALIO patients